Erica Mena Rocks A Zip-Up Dress & Fans Are Loving Her Look

 Erica Mena has been keeping her fans updated with a ton of new pregnancy pics lately, and her second-newest Instagram post is no exception.

 The photo showed Erica posing in front of a brick wall, as she rocked a black dress.
-The dress appeared to be made of leather, and featured a long zipper down the front.
+The dress appeared to be made of leather and featured a long zipper down the front.
 Mena left the zipper undone to flaunt her cleavage, while the rest of the dress hugged her curves.
-It featured thick straps, and two front pockets.
+It featured thick straps and two front pockets.

 Mena styled herself with two, large and bedazzled necklaces.
 They appeared to say “Erica” and “Safaree” on them, each name embellished with a crown.

 Plus, she wore silver hoop earrings and pulled her hair back into a slick bun.
 She added a pop of color with the rest of her accessories.
-She sported a bright red pair of boots, and held a gray bag that read “Thank You” in red.
+She sported a bright red pair of boots and held a gray bag that read “Thank You” in red.
 Her manicure was also the same color, along with her eye-catching lipstick.
 Her arm tattoo was visible, along with her inner wrist tattoo.

 The photo has garnered over 217,000 likes so far, and fans gushed about Erica’s good looks in the comments section.
 Many people focused on her pregnancy.